-Allison Walters, RD, LD
+Allison Pritchett, RD, LD

 Nutrition Philosophy: I practice using a weight neutral approach, rejecting diet culture and striving for the long-term goal of intuitive eating.